 MEd in Curriculum and Instruction

-The MEd in Curriculum and Instruction in the School of Education, Teaching & Health (SETH) at American University, designed for educators and educational professionals to provide a strong foundation in educational theory and practice, is tailored to meet the needs of practicing teachers who are interested extended study.
+The MEd in Curriculum and Instruction in the School of Education, Teaching & Health (SETH) at American University, designed for educators and educational professionals to provide a strong foundation in educational theory and practice, is tailored to meet the needs of practicing teachers who are interested in extended study.
 SETH, ranked by US News and World Report as one of the top 75 graduate schools of education in the country, attracts students from across the country and from across the globe who are interested in our in-depth, practical programs.

 Partnership programs provide discounted tuition in a cohort program model are available for corps members and alumni of Teach for America, The New Teacher Project, and City Year.

 The literacy program prepares practicing teachers to become literacy specialists by providing a thorough grounding in theory, principles, and practices of literacy education as well as a critical understanding of key contemporary issues in relation to the teaching and learning of literacy and language.
 Students in this program learn to go beyond a narrow focus on reading comprehension strategies and learn how to help their students navigate multiple literacies.
 They also gain the coaching, mentoring, data-use, curriculum-design, and research skills necessary to be effective teacher leaders or literacy specialists.